-- Tables are washed by staff prior to class beginning, before and after any food consumption and at the end of the day. - Students and staff members wash their hands at the beginning of the day, before and after any food consumption, after bathroom use and after outdoor activities and through the day as needed. - Sterling uses a sanitation approved, hospital grade cleaning agent that is safe to be used in school settings. - PreK3, PreK4 and Kindergarten lunches must be stored in a refrigerator at the start of the day. - All uneaten food must be discarded after lunch and cannot be sent home. - Touch points (doorknobs, light switches, chairs, electronic devices, etc.) are cleaned regularly by staff with the hospital grade cleaning agent.
+- Tables are washed by staff prior to class beginning, before and after any food consumption and at the end of the day. - Students and staff members wash their hands at the beginning of the day, before and after any food consumption, after bathroom use and after outdoor activities and through the day as needed. - Sterling uses a sanitation approved, hospital grade cleaning agent that is safe to be used in school settings. - Touch points (doorknobs, light switches, chairs, electronic devices, etc.) are cleaned regularly by staff with the hospital grade cleaning agent.